emtee40/FMHY-wiki/FMHY‐Notes.md.md

 ***

-#### Backup Site Note

-These are community ran instances that are out of our control.
-They currently match FMHY 1:1, but as we don't own them, they should only be used as backups when necessary.

-***

 #### Mobilism Ranks

 The users in red.
 Administrators are members assigned with the highest level of control over the entire board.
 Usually they’re Section Heads.
 Most Administrators are Section Heads but not all Section Heads are administrators.